CIS-566-Fall-2023/hw02-jellyfish/README.md

 Final Render:
 <img width="1041" alt="image" src="https://github.com/xcupsilon/hw02-jellyfish/assets/50472308/2264e17a-0f34-44bf-aead-4121d2e43808">

+Using a late day and one day extension

 ## Project Overview
 In this homework, you'll create a procedural jellyfish using Houdini.
 This will give you a chance to dig into procedural modeling, as well as some simulation.
 Here is a breakdown of the different jellyfish parts you'll be putting together: